|Type:||9-cylinder, 4-stroke, air-cooled, direct-injection, deisel, radial, piston|

 The use of the engine in aircraft was ultimately limited because of a World War II decision to produce them primarily for tanks and boats, with the designation change to T-1020.
 The T-1020 shown here normally has a front mounted cooling fan that is not included to better show the design.
 In addition, cooling baffles around the top section of the cylinders are not installed and the annular intake manifold has been cut away for clarity.

-Email if you have any information or comments on the Guiberson T-1020 Diesel.
+Send in this Contact Reference Form if you have any information or comments on the Guiberson T-1020 Diesel.